|Mon:||10:00 AM - 8:00 PM|

 We offer books, beginning reader's, biographies, fiction and nonfiction, graphic novels, general encyclopedias, encyclopedias of countries of the world, Read-Alongs, (Books and Cassettes/CD's), music on cassettes and CD's, videos, DVD's, Books on Tape and CD's, and magazines.
 We have a Geo-Safari, three Internet stations (filtered), and a listening center.
 Children's e-books are now available through Overdrive.
 Please check the library's homepage for more information about e-books.

 Each summer, the Children's Department participates in the nationwide Collaborative Summer Reading Program that is designed to promote recreational reading and to plant the seeds of a lifelong enjoyment of reading.
-The 2013 Summer Reading Program was Dig into Reading.
-Past themes have included Dream Big, READ!, One World, Many Stories, Make a Splash: READ!, Be Creative at Your Library, Get a Clue @ Your Library, Catch the Reading Bug, Animal Odyssey, Spotlight on Reading-Be a Star @ Your Library, Get in the Game @ Your Library, and Discover New Trails @ Your Library.
-In 2014 the general theme is science and is entitled Fizz, Boom, Read!
+The 2014 Summer Reading Program was Fizz, Boom, READ!
+Past themes have included Dig into Reading, Dream Big, READ!, One World, Many Stories, Make a Splash: READ!, Be Creative at Your Library, Get a Clue @ Your Library, Catch the Reading Bug, Animal Odyssey, Spotlight on Reading-Be a Star @ Your Library, Get in the Game @ Your Library, and Discover New Trails @ Your Library.
+In 2015 the general theme has to do with heroes and is entitled Every Hero has a Story.
+This should be especially fun for those who love super heroes.
 The programs are free and encourage children to read for fun and to maintain the reading skills they have mastered during the school year.

 The Children's Department is open during normal library hours.
 Please call the library and ask for ext.
 26 if you have any questions.